Charles Talbot, 1st Duke of Shrewsbury

+Charles Talbot, 1st Duke of Shrewsbury (15 July 1660 – 1 February 1718) was a British Whig statesman who was part of the Immortal Seven group that invited William of Orange to depose King James II of England during the Glorious Revolution.

+Born to Roman Catholic parents, he remained in that faith until 1679 when—during the time of the Popish Plot and following the advice of the divine John Tillotson—he converted to the Church of England.
+He was appointed to several minor roles before the revolution, but came to prominence as a member of William's government, under whom he served as Secretary of State in the 1690s.

 From 1700 until 1705, Shrewsbury was in self-imposed exile abroad, during which he married Countess Adelhida Paleotti.
-In April 1710 Shrewsbury return to government and was an early supporter of the Tory efforts to negotiate peace with France to end the War of the Spanish Succession, concerned at the negative financial impact it was having on landowners.
-However, he was uncomfortable with peace negotiations that left out Britain's ally, the Dutch.
+After his return to England he avoided politics until April 1710, when he was appointed Lord Chamberlain and joined the Tory government of Robert Harley, the Earl of Oxford.
 In November 1712 he was appointed ambassador to France and then Lord Lieutenant of Ireland, returning to England in June 1714.

-In July Shrewsbury was appointed Lord Treasurer but in August Queen Anne died and George I succeeded her.
-The new Whig regime opposed Shrewsbury remaining in government and by 1715 he had lost all his governmental offices, although until his death he remained George's Groom of the Stool.
-Shrewsbury opposed the Whigs' attack on the previous Tory ministers and opposed their other policies in the Lords, making contact with the Stuart Pretender and sending him money.
+In July of 1714 Shrewsbury was appointed Lord Treasurer but in August Queen Anne died and George I succeeded her.
+The new Whig regime opposed Shrewsbury remaining in government and by 1715 he had lost all his governmental offices, although until his death he remained George's Groom of the Stool, and he opposed Whig policies.
 He died in 1718.

 Early life and family

 He was the only son of the 11th Earl of Shrewsbury and his second wife, formerly Anna Maria Brudenell, a daughter of the 2nd Earl of Cardigan.
 His mother became the notorious mistress of the 2nd Duke of Buckingham, who killed her husband in a duel in 1668.
+On his father's death Charles succeeded to the Earldom of Shrewsbury.
 It has been argued that the traumatic events of his early childhood left a permanent mark on him.

-Talbot was a godson of King Charles II, after whom he was named, and he was brought up as a Roman Catholic, but after the scandal of his father's death, he was placed in the care of Protestant relatives.
+Talbot was a godson of King Charles II, after whom he was named, and he was brought up as a Roman Catholic, but after the scandal of his father's death, he was placed in the care of Protestant relatives: the earl of Cardigan (the new earl's grandfather); the Hon.
+Mervyn Tuchett, later earl of Castlehaven (d.
+1686), his uncle through marriage to Mary Talbot, the daughter of the tenth earl of Shrewsbury; William Talbot (d.
+1686) of Whittington (a kinsman: the uncle of Sir John Talbot of Lacock and father of the bishop of Oxford); and Gilbert Crouch (the family lawyer).
+From 1674 to 1678, Shrewsbury studied in Paris.
+In the Spring of 1678 he joined the troops of James, duke of York, in preparation for an Anglo-French war; when this failed to manifest, he returned to England in June.
 In 1679, under the influence of John Tillotson, he became a member of the Church of England.